 The Bengal tiger is massively threatened with extinction.
 The tigers are poached even in designated protected areas and are increasingly losing their natural habitat to humans.

 Our Bengal tigers are descended from a line of tigers that have been born in circuses for many generations and are used to humans.
-Sandy (17 years), Floy (17 years), Tango (13 years), Roxy (9 years) and Sonja (9 years) were hand-reared by their trainer Markus and belonged to the Moscow Circus.
+Sandy (17 years), Floy (17 years), Tango (13 years), Roxy (9 years) and Sonya (9 years) were hand-reared by their trainer Markus and belonged to the Moscow Circus.
 Because of its name, the circus became a victim of the Russia-Ukraine war and visitors stayed away.
 The coronavirus outbreak meant that no performances were allowed – a difficult time began and the tamer set about looking for a place for his tigers.
 It was important to him that the big cats were kept in a place where he could visit them and maintain contact with them.
 Releasing the five big cats back into the wild would have meant certain death for them.

 An endangered species of the Bengal tiger